 Props to the French for always finding a way to sneak cheese into pretty much everything from soufflés to cheese puffs.
 Okay, to call gougeres cheese puffs really doesn’t do them justice.
-Gougeres are a very special cheese puffs because they’re made with the same dough as cream puffs as in they’re basically savory cream puffs.
+Gougeres are very special cheese puffs because they’re made with the same dough as cream puffs as in they’re basically savory cream puffs.
 The classic style is made with Gruyere cheese, which is pretty fantastic.
 My favorite twist on that classic are these sweet, salty, herby gougeres with Pancetta, Fontina, and herbs.

 1 yolk, at room temperature

-Heat oven to 375°F and arrange racks in the upper and lower third.
-Line 2 baking sheets with parchment paper or silicone baking mats and set aside.
+Heat oven to 400°F and arrange racks in the upper and lower third.
+Line 2 rimmed baking sheets with parchment paper or silicone baking mats and set aside.
 Line a plate with paper towels and set aside.
 Place pancetta in a medium nonstick frying pan and cook until crisp.
 Remove pancetta to paper towel-lined plate and set aside to drain.

 Meanwhile, combine 1 cup of the milk or water with the butter and salt in a medium saucepan and bring to a simmer over medium-high heat.
 Reduce heat to medium-low, dump in all the flour, and stir vigorously until flour is incorporated.
 Cook, stirring constantly, until dough comes together in a ball and feels dry to the touch, about 2 minutes.